Frequently asked questions

 We take your security and happiness very seriously: we only offer our Lifetime Mortgages through fully qualified and approved financial advisers.

-That's why we believe Legal & General is a natural choice, particularly if you want to repay your Co-Operative interest-only mortgage with one of our Lifetime Mortgages.
+That's why we believe Legal & General is a natural choice, particularly if you want to repay your Santander interest-only mortgage with one of our Lifetime Mortgages.
 If you choose to do this, you must use the lifetime mortgage to pay off your existing mortgage balance in full, including any Early Repayment Charges that may apply.

 You should consider if there are cheaper ways for you to borrow money.